Croatia Road Trip

 The best time to visit Croatia is in the shoulder-season months of May / June and September/ October.
-We were there in early June and the weather was warm. and perfect for swimming in the sea.
-The crowds had just begun and it wasn’t too busy.
+We were there in early June and the weather was warm and perfect for swimming in the sea.
+The crowds had just begun to swell but it wasn’t too busy.

 Croatia Road Trip Itinerary

 We visited a variety of locations as we drove through Croatia.
 Some places were crowd magnets and some were more off the beaten path.
 Our Croatia road trip took about ten days.
-We have also suggested a detour into nearby Bosnia Herzegovina if you have extra time.
+We also suggest a detour into nearby Bosnia Herzegovina if you have extra time.

-If you do consider the detour, make sure that your travel insurance and vehicle insurance covers Bosnia.
-Additionally be sure to have all your travel documents, such as passports, vehicle documentation handy when you cross the borders.
+If you do consider the detour, make sure that your travel insurance and vehicle insurance cover Bosnia.
+Additionally, be sure to have all your travel documents, such as passports and all vehicle documentation handy when you cross the borders.

 Note: Croatia is divided in two in the south by Bosnia-Herzegovina, so you will need to pass through passport control if you travel from Split to Dubrovnik.

-Our Croatia Road Trip included the following places – with added details of our campsites.
+Our motorhome Croatia Road Trip included the following places – with added details of our motorhome campsites.